 Biography

-Daniel T. Chavka focuses his practice on patent law matters including patent procurement and portfolio management.
-He enjoys working on the cutting edge of technology and is passionate about finding creative ways to protect the inventions of his clients.
-Daniel works closely with in-house counsel and managers, invention review committees, and inventors to evaluate new innovations, develop protection strategies, and implement those strategies throughout the world.
-He is also experienced in providing due diligence research and analysis for patent portfolio acquisitions, conducting patent landscape investigations, and opinion work such as patentability, validity, non-infringement, and freedom-to-operate opinions.
+Daniel T. Chavka is a registered patent attorney, focusing his practice on patent procurement and portfolio management.
+He thrives on engaging with the latest technological advancements, particularly in the medical device space, and is passionate about finding creative ways to protect the inventions of his clients.
+Daniel works closely with in-house counsel and managers, invention review committees, and inventors to evaluate new innovations, develop protection strategies, and implement those strategies around the world.

-Prior to becoming a patent attorney, Daniel served as a patent examiner in the medical device arts at the U.S. Patent and Trademark Office.
+Prior to becoming a patent attorney, Daniel served as a patent examiner in the medical device arts at the U.S. Patent and Trademark Office (USPTO).
 He leverages the insights he gained as an examiner to hone the prosecution strategies of his clients, for both quality and efficiency.
-His examiner experience provides a somewhat unique perspective for a patent attorney – one that can be particularly useful in assisting clients with navigating foreign-derived patent applications through the U.S. Patent and Trademark Office.
+His examiner experience has proved especially useful in assisting clients navigate applications originating from abroad through the USPTO.

 Representative Experience